chinezbrun/mate3_homeassistant/README.md

 Integration variants:
 1. MQTT - predefined parameters
+2. MQTT - access to all parameters, option avalailable as of v1.0.1 topic: home-assistant/solar/mate, payload: json with all data
-2. JSON file decoding - access to all parameters
+3. JSON file decoding - access to all parameters

 sensors should be defined in configuration.yaml

-1. variant MQTT - add below sensors in configuration.yaml:
+1. variant MQTT - predefined sensors -- add below sensors in configuration.yaml:
 ~~~
 # Example configuration.yaml entry
 mqtt: